Rover Resources Center

 Routine idle speed adjustment during maintenance services is not necessary nor desired.
 If your idling speed is off, it is often the result of another problem.
 The bypass air valve (stepper motor) located at the rear of the plenum chamber receives signals from the EFI's electronic control unit and automatically corrects hot idle speed within a range of 665-735 RPM.
 Use of air conditioning will raise the idle speed slightly above the normal range.
 This is acceptable.

-Complaints of idle surge, excessively high or low idle of off idle hesitation can usually be traced to one or more of the following:
+Problems such as idle surge, excessively high or low idle or off idle hesitation can usually be traced to one or more of the following: